 “I will reduce defect escalations by 10% within four months.
 To achieve this, I’ll monitor bug trends and prioritize critical issues while engaging the development team to fix issues as soon as they arise.”

-Specific: This statement outlines the outcome desired (reduction of defect escalations) and how to go about it (monitor bug trends, prioritize critical issues, and engage the development team).
+S: This outlines the outcome desired (reduction of defect escalations) and how to go about it (monitor bug trends, prioritize critical issues, and engage the dev team).

-Time-based: The goal should be achieved within four months.
+T: The statement should be achieved within four months.

 3. Boost Test Execution Efficiency